balena-io/balena-sdk-python/DOCUMENTATION.md

 #### Raises:
     DeviceNotFound: if device couldn't be found.
     ApplicationNotFound: if application couldn't be found.
-    FailedBuild: if build commit hash points to an error build.
+    FailedBuild: if all builds for the commit hash failed.
     IncompatibleApplication: if moving a device to an application with different device-type.

 #### Examples: